gkjohnson/threejs-sandbox/shader-debugger/README.md

 - Clean up code redundancy
 - Allow for stepping through functions by ensuring that `gl_FragColor` is not set anywhere else and setting it mid call.
 - Handle conditionals

+## UI
+- Provide a comment syntax so you can specify variable outputs by rendering multiple iterations to see multiple intermediate values.
+- Click a pixel on the canvas to fix the readout and let you see the results at a pixel of editing the shader.

 ## Example
 - Allow for adding conditionals or custom outputs